Weekend Best Bets: February 28 - March 1

-Can we all agree that dog people are better than cat people?
-I’m totally kidding!
-If you said yes, though, you’re going to want to zip over to Celebration this Saturday for its “Posh Pooch” event!
+I’m not going to lie — the 5K I mention in this week’s edition of Weekend Best Bets is one of my top-three favorite races in all of Central Florida.
+I’m not much of a morning person, but getting up early and participating in this event is so gratifying!
+Read on to hear which race I’m talking about.

-This year marks the third annual Rockin' Robinson Music Festival in Orlando!
-The Milk District Main Street is bringing together artists of all genres for a day full of dancing, local vendors and incredible live music.
-The best part may be that all proceeds will go toward supporting the district’s mission of nurturing art, cultures and ongoing creative development.
+This year marks the third annual Rockin' Robinson Music Festival in Orlando.
+The Milk District Main Street is bringing in artists of all genres for a day full of dancing, local vendors and incredible live music.
+The best part may be that all proceeds will go towards supporting the district’s mission of nurturing art, cultures and ongoing creative development.

 Have you ever been to a hot air balloon festival?
-Sun ’n Fun is putting on a weekend of adventure for you and the whole family.
-Watch the hot air balloons float or book a hot air balloon ride for yourself!
+Whether you answered yes or no, Sun ’n Fun is putting on a weekend of adventure for you and the whole family.
+Watch the hot air balloons float or book a hot air balloon ride for yourself.
+Sip on a cold beverage at the Yuengling Beer Garden and take in some live entertainment.
+Weekend and day passes are available online.

-Next, the Winter Garden Farmers Market takes place every Saturday, from 9 a.m. until 2 p.m.
-If you’re interested in grabbing some stunning, fresh flowers to light up your home, some delicious dips to flavor your food, or fresh burrata cheese, you’re in for a treat!

-Finally, dig through your wardrobe to find something that Rachel from “Friends” or Justin in NSYNC would wear so you can celebrate the 90s with Castle Church Brewing!
-Rumor has it, they may even release a brand new beer for the special occasion.
+Next up, this year’s Tampa Taco Fest is a unique, affordable way to spend your Saturday.
+Al Lopez Park will be hosting tacos vendors of all types and free margarita tastings.
+Kids age 12-and-under are welcome for free — and pups are welcome, too.

 Where: Sun ’n Fun